ibm-cloud-docs/cloud-databases/db-version-policy.md

 Database|Versioning Schema|Major Versions
 ----------|---------|----------
-Elasticsearch|Major versions are the first number in a `release.version.maintenance` version number.|2, 5, 6
+Elasticsearch|Major versions are the first number in a `release.version.maintenance` version number. etcd|Major versions are the first number in a `major.minor.patch` version number.
-etcd|Major versions are the first number in a `major.minor.patch` version number.|2, 3
+MongoDB|Major versions are the first number in a `major.minor.maintenance` version number.
-MongoDB|Major versions are the first number in a `major.minor.maintenance` version number.|2, 3, 4
+PostgreSQL*|Major version is defined by the first number in the version number.
-PostgreSQL*|Major version is defined by the first number in the version number.| 9.5, 9.6, 10 Redis|Major versions are the first number in a `major.minor.patch` version number.|2, 3, 4
+Redis|Major versions are the first number in a `major.minor.patch` version number.
-RabbitMQ|Major versions are the first number in a `major.minor.patch` version number.|2, 3
+RabbitMQ|Major versions are the first number in a `major.minor.patch` version number.
 {: caption="Table 1.
 Major versions for {{site.data.keyword.databases-for}}" caption-side="top"}